jtm2021/lotto-tracker/README.md

 ## Data Storage ##

 All the data that is retrieved, updated and is inputted by the user is stored in Google Sheets - [https://www.google.com/sheets/about/].
+There are three worksheets including the `contributions`, `funds`, and `numbers`.
+These worksheets store data for the program so the user can retrieve, update and input information for the lottery syndicate.

 ![Google Sheets](images-readme/google-sheets.png)